 Hopper Window

-Moreover, hopper windows are available with frosted and glass blocks among other privacy solutions.
+Moreover, they are available in frosted and glass blocks, among other privacy solutions.
 No one will be able to stop and look into your basement from the outside.

-Reverse Hopper Window: Reverse hopper-style basement windows are intended to swing inwards from the hinges across the upper end of the frame.
+Reverse Hopper Window: Reverse hopper-style designs are intended to swing inwards from the hinges across the upper end of the frame.

 These innovative hinges can maintain a completely open position in a snap without moving.
 This enables them to be left open to enhance ventilation while minimizing rattling.